MMZK1526/Haskell-RM/README.md

   R2: 0
 ```

-Note that it takes more than half million steps to carry out the computation, thus it would be quite slow if naïvely implemented.
+Note that it takes more than six million steps to carry out the computation, thus it would be quite slow if naïvely implemented.
 However, this implementation finishes executing instantly.

 We may also use the `-s` option to show the calculation step by step: